alexbelloni/deathstart-authapi/README.md

-# Death Start AuthAPI
+# Death Star AuthAPI

 Template of Node.js/MongoDB API for user register and login
-Fun fact: Death Start because of the theme of my front-end example to use this API
+Fun fact: Death Star because of the theme of my front-end example to use this API.
+The front-end [demo](https://deathstar-web.vercel.app/)
 Node.js, Express, JWT, Mongoose, MongoDB

 ## Database